-A key part of the $2 trillion economic stimulus package approved by Congress and the White House last week is the Paycheck Protection Program.
+A key part of the Coronavirus Aid Relief and Economic Security (CARES) Act – a $2 trillion economic stimulus package signed into law in March – is the Paycheck Protection Program.
 If your small business is looking for low-cost, forgivable funding to bridge the gap during the coronavirus pandemic, the Paycheck Protection Program could be right for you.
 This guide explains what you need to know about applying for Paycheck Protection Program loans, when to expect to receive funding and how to qualify for loan forgiveness.

 Here’s a closer look at the Paycheck Protection Program, which comprises about $350 billion of the spending provided for under the CARES Act.

 One of the most important elements of the CARES Act is the Paycheck Protection Program and the government-backed, forgivable loans it provides.
 If your business needs short-term funding to cover payroll and facilities costs, the Paycheck Protection Program is designed to provide fast, low-cost financing with the potential for full loan forgiveness.

 Under the CARES Act, small businesses could qualify for business loans up to 2.5 times their normal monthly payroll costs, with a cap of $10 million per loan.
 In addition, Paycheck Protection Program loans include the following terms:

 “At a high level, this program is pretty straightforward,” said Sam Taussig, head of global policy for online lender Kabbage.
 “The U.S. government wants small businesses to use, at minimum, 75% of this check to pay for payroll.
 If there is a surplus, it should be used to cover the monthly costs a business incurs, like rent, mortgage and utilities.”